There are many elements that come together to create your bridal veil look, including its length and number of tiers you opt for.

 One key factor to consider is the style of your wedding dress and what length of veil would complement it.
 For example, if you’re going for a tea-length or midi dress, a shorter veil makes the most sense.
 On the other hand, if you’re wearing an elaborate gown that has a train of its own, a longer veil will help accentuate and frame your dress.

 You’ll also want to think about the overall wedding look you’re going for.
 Want to create a casual, boho look?
-A short or mid-length veil will help complete this style.
+A short or mid-length veil helps complete this style.
 Looking to keep it formal and sophisticated?
 A longer style of veil will achieve your desired look.

 Let’s take a deeper dive into the different veil lengths.